“Deep and poignant wisdom.” — Gabor Maté

 Spread the Word: Follow us on social media and share our content with your networks.
 Personal recommendations remain the most powerful way to help others discover these stories.

-Host a Community Screening (after June 15th): We offer special licenses for community screenings at schools, places of worship, community centers, and other gathering spaces.
+Host a Community Screening: After July 1st the film will be available through Kinema, people can start to reserve starting June 3rd here.
+We offer special licenses for community screenings at schools, places of worship, community centers, and other gathering spaces.
 Our website provides a simple application process and resources to help make your screening meaningful.

 Educational Use: Teachers and professors can access our educational materials and abbreviated versions tailored for classroom use, complete with discussion guides and learning activities.